Converting from Device Names to UUIDs for Encrypted Devices

 When configuring a Navigator Encrypt mount point, you can use either the device name (sample device name: /dev/sdb1) or the UUID (sample UUID: 3a602a15-11f7-46ac-ae98-0a51e1b25cf9) to configure the mount point.
 For more information, see Navigator Encrypt and Device UUIDs.

-disks are added, but the UUID never changes.
+The UUID mount point configuration choice is preferable for Navigator Encrypt, because the device name can change when the system is rebooted or new disks are added, but the UUID never changes.
 You can only use the UUID (--use-uuid) configuration option during the initial mount point configuration.
 You cannot use the UUID mount point configuration option on existing mount points that were created in Navigator Encrypt 3.12.0 or earlier, or that were configured to use the device name instead of the UUID.

-Important: Cloudera strongly recommends that Navigator Encrypt mount points that are currently using the device name be converted to use the device UUID.
-This will prevent error situations when the Navigator Encrypt mount points cannot be mounted, and the encrypted data cannot be accessed because the device name changed.
+currently using the device name be converted to use the device UUID.
+This will prevent error situations when the Navigator Encrypt mount points cannot be mounted, and the encrypted data cannot be

 # navencrypt-prepare -h